Scalar functions

 Arguments

-value | number | a number to be formatted as data size in bytes |
+value | number | a number to be formatted as data size in bytes | Required |

-precision | number | (optional) Number of digits the value will be rounded to. (default value is zero) |
+precision | number | Number of digits the value will be rounded to. (default value is zero) | Optional |

-units | string | (optional) Units of the target data size the string formatting will use (base 2 suffixes: Bytes , KiB , KB , MiB , MB , GiB , GB , TiB , TB , PiB , EiB , ZiB , YiB ; base 10 suffixes: kB MB GB TB PB EB ZB YB ).
-If the parameter is empty the units will be auto-selected based on input value. |
+units | string | Units of the target data size the string formatting will use (base 2 suffixes: Bytes , KiB , KB , MiB , MB , GiB , GB , TiB , TB , PiB , EiB , ZiB , YiB ; base 10 suffixes: kB MB GB TB PB EB ZB YB ).
+If the parameter is empty the units will be auto-selected based on input value. | Optional |

-base | number | (optional) Either 2 or 10 to specify whether the prefix is calculated using 1000s or 1024s for each type. (default value is 2) |
+base | number | Either 2 or 10 to specify whether the prefix is calculated using 1000s or 1024s for each type. (default value is 2) | Optional |

 Returns

-- A formated string for humans
+- A formatted string for humans

-format_bytes(value [, precision [, units [, base]]])format_bytes(1024) == "1 KB"format_bytes(8000000, 2, "MB", 10) == "8.00 MB"
+format_bytes(8000000, 2, "MB", 10) == "8.00 MB"

 indexof()